goobyspace/lancer-keywords/README.md

 npm install
 ```

-Once you've done so, open two terminals, and run each command seperately:
+Once you've done so, open two terminals, and run each of these commands seperately:

 ```bash
 npm run watch